NCTRC Practice Exam Prep: Comprehensive Study Guide & Practice Test

-Question: 1 / 400
+1 / 20

-Improved social skills and community integration
+It fosters social skills and builds community among participants

 Get further explanation with Examzify DeepDiveBeta